huggingface/datasets/docs/source/loading_datasets.rst

 You can find the full details on these arguments on the package reference page for :func:`nlp.load_dataset`.

 Loading a dataset from local files
 -----------------------------------------------------------

 It's also possible to load a dataset from local files using relevant script and providing path to the files.

 Currently loading scripts are provided for:

-- CSV files (:obj:`csv`)
+- CSV files (with the :obj:`csv` script),
-- JSON files (:obj:`json`)
+- JSON files (with the :obj:`json` script),
-- text files (read as a line-by-line dataset) (:obj:`text`)
+- text files (read as a line-by-line dataset with the :obj:`text` script),
-- pandas pickled dataframe. (:obj:`pandas`)
+- pandas pickled dataframe (with the :obj:`pandas` script).

-The :obj:`data_files` arguments is used to provide paths to on or several files and accept three possible format:
+The :obj:`data_files` argument in :func:`nlp.load_dataset` is used to provide paths to one or several files.
+This arguments currently accept three types of inputs:

-- a single string as the path to a single files (considered to constitute the `train` split by default)
+- :obj:`str`: a single string as the path to a single file (considered to constitute the `train` split by default)
-- a list of strings as paths to a list of files (also considered to constitute the `train` split by default)
+- :obj:`List[str]`: a list of strings as paths to a list of files (also considered to constitute the `train` split by default)
-- a dictionnary mapping splits to single files or list of files.
+- :obj:`Dict[Union[str, List[str]]]`: a dictionnary mapping splits names to a single file or a list of files.

 Let's see an example of all the various ways you can provide files to :func:`nlp.load_dataset`: